-Indirect Method: In the dual contouring isosurface extraction method [15], an error function is defined to control where we should generate fine meshes, and where we should keep coarse ones.
+Indirect Method: In the dual contouring isosurface extraction method [2], an error function is defined to control where we should generate fine meshes, and where we should keep coarse ones.
 In the adaptive octree data structure, either a sign change edge is shared by three cells resulting in a triangle, or it is shared by four cells and a quad is generated.
 Therefore, the isosurface is represented by a union of quads and triangles.
-In order to obtain an all-quad mesh, the indirect method splits each quad into four quads and each triangle into three quads by inserting points at the middle of edges and at the center of the element as shown in Figure 3.
-The idea of the indirect method is simple and easy to implement, but the number of elements increases by a factor of 2 to 3 over the original mesh.
+In order to obtain a all-quad mesh, the indirect method splits each quad into four quads and each triangle into three guads by inserting points at the middle of edges and at the center of the element as shown in Figure 2.
+The idea of the indirect method is simple and easy to implement, but the number of elements increases (2 \sim 3) times all over the original mesh.